Domestic Violence Project Overview

 • Working on issues relating to children, youth and domestic violence with Break the Cycle or other organizations;

-• Working with Professor Meier and her non-profit organization, the Domestic Violence Legal Empowerment and Appeals Project (DV LEAP), on appeals in constitutional, criminal and family law cases in state courts and the Supreme Court, and pro bono lawyers from law firms;
+• Working with Professor Meier and the non-profit organization she founded (the Domestic Violence Legal Empowerment and Appeals Project) on appeals in constitutional, criminal and family law cases in state courts and the Supreme Court, and pro bono lawyers from law firms;

 • Working in the Domestic Violence Unit of a local prosecutor’s office